Masters in Public Health in India After BDS

 Top Colleges for MPH in India

-Top government colleges for MPH in India and private institutes are mentioned below.
+The top government colleges and private institutes offering MPH programs in India are listed below.

-Government Colleges | Private Colleges |
+| Government Colleges | Private Colleges |

-Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER), Puducherry | Christan Medical College, Vellore |
+| Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER), Puducherry | Indian Institute of Public Health, Gandhinagar |

-AIIMS, Raipur & Jodhpur | Sri Ramachandra Institute of Higher Education and Research |
+| AIIMS, Raipur & Jodhpur | Sri Ramachandra Institute of Higher Education and Research |

-Postgraduate Institute of Medical Education and Research | IIHMR University |
+| Postgraduate Institute of Medical Education and Research | IIHMR University |

-Indian Institute of Public Health Gandhinagar | Symbiosis Institute of Health Sciences |
+| Tata Institute of Social Sciences (TISS) | Symbiosis Institute of Health Sciences |

-Curriculum During MPH Degree
+Curriculum During the MPH Degree

 The course is divided into 15 core modules and elective modules offered by universities, depending on their capacity.